paulohenriquecosta3011/Api-Clube/README.md

   "password": "123456"
 }
 ```

-📚 API Documentation
+## 📚 API Documentation

-Swagger documentation is available at:
+Swagger documentation is available locally at:

 http://localhost:3001/api-docs

+> 🚧 Production URL will be available soon (deployment in progress)

 🔗 API Endpoints
 Users